Akkatecture/Documentation/content/docs/walkthrough/your_first_projections.md

 ---
 If you ever need to access the data in your aggregates efficiently, in production, its important that projections (otherwise known as read models) are used from some form of persistent store.
 Loading aggregates from the event store takes time, and its impossible to do queries for e.g. aggregates that have a specific value in its state.
 Projections are typically derived partially or mostly by the events stored in the event journal.

-Akkatecture has no opinions about how to make projections. since they are just essentially data transfer objects for projections.
-It is up to you to decide what is best projection for the underlying persistence at hand.
+> Akkatecture has no opinions about how to make projections yet. since they are just essentially data transfer objects for projections.
+In the future Akkatecture will ship with a story that deals with durable projections that can be rebuilt or resumed on application start up.

-For the purposes of the walkthrough our projection needs to at least return how much revenue the bank has earned, this can be modelled as followed:
+For the purposes of the walkthrough our projection will  needs to at least return how much revenue the bank has earned, this can be modelled as followed:

 ```csharp
 //Walkthrough.Domain/Repositories/Revenue/Projections/RevenueProjection.cs